RyanMosely/WeatherDash/README.md

 ## Usage

-Given that the user is seeking information about current weather conditions and a 5 day weather forcast of a desired city:
+Given that the user is seeking information about current weather conditions and a 5 day weather forcast of a desired city, here are the directions on how to use this sites application service:

 1.)
 The user can type the city name inside the input area and search for the city they want weather information on.